How much does it cost to stain or paint a fence?

 DIY fence painting or staining cost

-DIY fence painting or staining costs $200 to $650 for paint and materials.
+DIY fence painting or staining costs $200 to $650 for paint and supplies.
 Costs depend on the fence size, condition, material, and design.
-Electric sanders and sprayers are ideal for large projects.

 |Item||Average cost (each)|